Summer is here, time to learn about getting rid of bees! With this warmer weather, larger numbers of bees will soon be on us.

 - Solitary/Masonry Bees: As these bees can tunnel, thorough repointing with sound mortar is the sole long-term solution.
 However, should there be any gaps the bees will often find them.

-TP Pest Control are wildlife-aware experts in getting rid of bees.
+TP Pest Control, are wildlife-aware experts and specialists in getting rid of bees.
 We will always attempt relocation if possible, but also practice the most modern methods of eradication.
-If you have a bee’s nest close to your premises or in an awkward to reach spot, we can help.
+If you have a bee’s nest close to your premises or in an awkward to reach area, we can help.

 We hope that you have found this article helpful!